Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Fractured femoral neck

-Broken ankle – What is the Weber classification ?
+Broken Ankle – What is Weber Classification?

 Ankle fractures according to the Weber classification are divided into three categories, depending on where they are located: